bisonic-official/item-contracts/README.md

 #### Running the API service

 1. Add your `api_key` in the `config.ini` file.
 Fill missing fields with the information of your choice.
-2. Run `python app.py` to run the script and start the API service.
+2. Run `uvicorn app:app --reload` to run the script and start the API service.
 3. You can consume the API with the base route ([http://127.0.0.1:8000/](http://127.0.0.1:8000/)) and open the docs in the following route: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)

 #### Consume the API service to obtain messages + signatures